|This kit contains 9 items. It's

 be several pounds) large heavier billets are needed to

-the job will dent or damage it and will not produce satisfactory
+damage the tool and will likely not produce satisfactory

 thinning flakes.
-So, the simple answer is: "the bigger
+So, a simple rule is: "the bigger

 the rock, the bigger the billet".
 Therefore the bigger

-the smaller Flakers or "Notchers".
-Here is some
+Flakers or AKA "Notchers".
+Here is some thoughts

-thoughts to guide you along in your choice.
-It's all about
+to advise you in your choice.
+It's all about personal

-personal preference.
-Most knappers use the longer Ishi
+preference.
+Most knappers use the longer Ishi Sticks over

-Sticks over the shorter pressure flakers because with
+the shorter pressure flakers because with the Ishi stick

-the Ishi stick the force is generated with the leg muscles
+the force is generated primarily with the leg muscles

-and not just the arm and wrists with the 6" flakers.
+and not just the arm and wrists as with the shorter 6"

+flakers.
 Why choose our tools?
-All of our pressure flakers feature
+All of our pressure flakers

-an adjustable copper nail tip.
-They are double set screwed
+feature an adjustable copper nail tip.
+They are double

-for added peace of mind and durability.
-The nail is (part
+set screwed for added peace of mind and durability.
+The

 will be the tool you use for your notching, edge work